The Song of Ceylon

 The Song of Ceylon is a 1934 British documentary film directed by Basil Wright and produced by John Grierson for the Ceylon Tea Propaganda Board.
+It was written by Robert Knox.

 The film was shot on location in Ceylon (Sri Lanka) at the start of 1934 and completed at the GPO film studios in Blackheath, London.

 Plot

-Ambitious documentary chronicling the cultural life and religious customs of the Sinhalese and the effects of advanced industrialism on such customs.
+The film chronicles the cultural life and religious customs of the Sinhalese and the effects of advanced industrialism on such customs.

 The first part of the film depicts the religious life of the Sinhalese, interlinking the Buddhist rituals with the natural beauty of Ceylon.
 Opening with a series of pans over palm leaves, we then gradually see people journey to Adam's Peak, a center of Buddhist pilgrimage for over two hundred years.
 This is continually inter-cut with images of surrounding natural beauty and a series of pans of a Buddhist statue.

 Part two focuses on the working life of the Sinhalese, again continually stressing their intimate connection to the surrounding environment.
 We see people engaging in pottery, woodcarving and the building of houses, whilst children play.

 The third part of the film introduces the arrival of modern communications systems into the fabric of this 'natural' lifestyle, heralded by experimental sounds and shots of industrial working practices.

-Finally, in the last part of the film, we return to the cultural life of the Sinhalese, where people perform a traditional Kandyan dance.
+In the final part of the film, we return to the cultural life of the Sinhalese, where people perform a traditional Kandyan dance.
 The film ends as it began, panning over palm trees.